SecuritySynapse/security-summit-project-update/writing/update.md

 details than the topic list that you provided in the previous sub-section.

 - **Chosen Topic**:

+#### What are the ways in which your project's topic evolved since its proposal?

+TODO: Write a one-paragraph description of how your project's topic evolved since you first proposed it.
+This response should explain how your project's topic changed from both a high-level perspective and in terms of the specific technical details that are central to the completion of your project.

 #### What are the scientific and/or engineering goals for your chosen project?